Lazarus (comics): Early development

 American writer Greg Rucka and artist Michael Lark had previously collaborated on the comic series Gotham Central for DC Comics between 2002 and 2004 and various small projects for Marvel Comics in the years following.
 Lark wanted to work with Rucka on a creator-owned comic because he felt he was at his best drawing the kind of stories Rucka writes.

 In June 2012, Rucka was in Dallas as part of a book-signing tour.
 He had dinner with Lark, who lived nearby, and shared an idea for a scene involving a woman who had been shot rising from the dead and pursuing her attackers.
 Lark liked the story and committed to drawing the comic as soon as a full script was ready.
 Although Rucka had previously published his creator-owned material through Oni Press, his friend Ed Brubaker had been pushing him to work with Image Comics.
 When they contacted Image's Eric Stephenson and pitched the project as "The Godfather meets Children of Men", he immediately expressed interest.
-The project, titled Lazarus, was officially announced at the San Diego Comic Con on July 14, 2012.
+The project, titled Lazarus, was officially announced at San Diego Comic-Con on July 14, 2012.
 The announcement was accompanied by promotional artwork colored by American Elizabeth Breitweiser and featured a prototype logo design and typeface.

 Image Comics provided David Brothers to serve as the series' editor.
-Unlike traditional comic editors who focus on coordinating schedules and pushing deadlines, Brothers only reviews the work and provides responses that help the team create better work with more internal consistency.
 Eric Trautmann, who had previously edited two of Rucka's novels, was recruited to help with research, timelines, and design work.
 Lark wanted to work with a European colorist to provide a look distinct from traditional American comics.
 Rucka suggested Santi Arcas, a Spanish colorist he had worked with in the past, and Lark particularly liked Arcas' skies and textures.